 In the Laser4Surf project VISUM will be responsible for the design and development of an in-line monitoring unit, which addresses the development of the in-line quality control system of the laser texturing prototype.
 Moreover, VISUM will contribute in defining the optical technology suitable for nanometric surface features quality control.
 Developing a functional prototype suitable for industrial settings, using, testing and validating the new nano-metrology prototype surface functionalities and performance.
 Furthermore, contributions will be made to the consortium in terms of exploitation and dissemination aspects.

-In Laser4Surf project, besides all the administrative and dissemination and exploitation tasks, CICe will mainly participate in Workpackage (WP) 4 and WP6 with the following tasks:
+In the Laser4Surf project, besides all the administrative and dissemination and exploitation tasks, CICe will mainly participate in Workpackage (WP) 4 and WP6 with the following tasks:

-- Characterisation of the current collectors and electrodes.
+- Characterising the current collectors and electrodes.
 Advanced characterisation will be performed on cycled electrodes that will help us to determine the influence of the LIPSS processing in the electrochemical performance, lifetime and stability of the electrodes.
 CEGASA will provide valuable input when defining the testing protocols and experimental conditions.

 ESCI supports national and international research and innovation initiatives in communicating effectively and leveraging their dissemination potential.
 In addition to providing up-to-date media training, ESCI has put together a compelling set of dissemination tools specifically with different stakeholders and target audiences in mind.
 Their multi-skilled team can ensure that the message not only tells, but sells.
-The ESCI offer includes: optimising web communication, producing state-of-the-art videos, harnessing social media, organising workshops and engaging with end-users to maximise outreach and impact of these initiatives.
+The ESCI offer includes: optimising web communication, producing state-of-the-art videos, harnessing social media, organising workshops and engaging with end users to maximise outreach and impact of these initiatives.